Bira/octopus-carnival/_drafts/wir-mm3-4e-drow.md

 to whom they are quite loyal.
 They can be found patrolling the Demonweb alongside other Lolth-favored demons.

-Draegloth Abominations are Huge Elemental Humanoids Magical Beasts with the Demon tag.
+Draegloth Abominations are Huge Elemental Magical Beasts with the Demon tag.
 They look like elephant-sized driders, or like the dapper fellow here in the illustration.
 They're Level 24 Lurkers with 174 HP, ground and climb speeds of 8, Darkvision, and Tremorsense 10.

-Their basic attack is a **Claw** that does roughly double damage against a dazed creature.
+Their basic attack is a **Claw** that does double damage against a dazed creature.
 The **Slashing Claws** ability allows them to make two claw attacks with the same action.
 Their other attack is a **Tethering Web** (ranged 5 vs. Reflex).
 A hit does a small bit of poison damage and tethers the target